-JWU may pursue any and all conduct charges against a respondent irrespective of whether there is any complainant, and references herein to complainants herein shall not be construed to mean that there must be a complainant or complainant participation as a condition of the procedures at issue.
+JWU may pursue any and all conduct charges against a respondent irrespective of whether there is any complainant, and references herein to complainants herein shall not be construed to mean that there must be a complainant or complainant participation as a condition of the procedures at issue

-Community Standards and Conduct generally follows the procedures under JWU Communications with Students whenever contact with students is necessary.
+Community Standards and Conduct generally follows the procedures contained in the JWU Communications with Students section of the Student Handbook whenever contact with students is necessary.

 The university's Conduct Review Process does not replace the local, state, or federal civil or criminal court system.
-Generally, the outcome of civil or criminal proceedings concerning a violation will not control or be binding on the outcome of the Conduct Review Process for the same violation.
+Generally, the outcome of civil or criminal proceedings concerning a violation will not control or be binding on the outcome of the Conduct Review Process for the same violation, subject to the exception articulated below.

 There is an exception to that general rule in cases where students plead guilty to or are found guilty of crimes.
 The university has legitimate concerns if any of its students are convicted of crimes, even crimes that do not involve the university or other university students or personnel.
 In appropriate circumstances, the university may, in its sole discretion, impose sanctions, on the basis of the conviction alone, without following the Conduct Review Process, even in cases where the crime does not violate a specific provision of the Student Code of Conduct.
 Sanctions may include university suspension, dismissal, or the revocation of an earned degree.
-In the case of false or misleading statements on admissions applications, admissions personnel shall have full discretion to rescind the offer of admission and require dismissal of the student involved without a conduct review process.
+In the case of false or misleading statements on admissions applications, admissions personnel shall have full discretion to rescind the offer of admission and require dismissal of the student involved without following the Conduct Review Process

-If a student pleads guilty to or is found guilty of any crime at any point during their time at the university, from acceptance to graduation, the student must notify the Community Standards and Conduct office immediately.
+If a student is criminally charged with violation of any law, at any point during their time at the university, from acceptance to graduation, the student must notify the Community Standards and Conduct office immediately.
+Likewise, if a student pleads guilty to or is convicted of any crime at any point during their time at the university, from acceptance to graduation, the student must notify the Community Standards and Conduct office immediately.
+If a student fails to notify the Community Standards and Conduct office, the student may be charged with a violation of the Student Code of Conduct for failure to comply.
+Sanctions may include university suspension, dismissal, or the revocation of an earned degree.
 All students should be aware that it is the policy of the university to cooperate with local, state and federal law enforcement authorities in the investigation of crime.
 The university will not provide a sanctuary against criminal prosecution.

+In extraordinary or unusual cases, the university chancellor or either campus president may bypass the Conduct Review Process as such person determines appropriate in such person's discretion.